justinlettau/sql-source-control/README.md

     },

     // ...
 OR, path to Web.config file with connectionStrings
-    "connection": "./Web.config"
+    "connection": "../Web.config"

-    // the following options are optional ...
+    // the following options are optional (default values shown) ...

-    // glob of files to include
+    // glob of files to include (example: "cool.*")
-    "include": "cool.*",
+    "include": "",

-    // glob of files to exclude
+    // glob of files to exclude (example: "danger_*") "exclude": "",
-    "exclude": "*.danger*",

     "output": {